ibm-messaging/event-streams-samples/kafka-java-console-sample/docs/Cloud_Foundry.md

 *Please make sure you are in the appropriate Region, Account, Organization and Space where you provisioned your Event Streams instance!*

-* Event Streams for IBM Cloud Classic plan services are "Cloud Foundry Services" with the plan column showing "Classic".
 * Event Streams for IBM Cloud Standard plan services are "Services" with the plan column showing "Standard".
 * Event Streams for IBM Cloud Enterprise plan services are "Services" with the plan column showing "Enterprise".

 ## Deploy the Application

-As the Classic and Standard/Enterprise Plan deployment steps are subtly different, we split the deployment steps into separate sections.
-Please navigate to the appropriate page(s):
+The deployment for the Standard/Enterprise Plan can be found in the links listed below

 ### [Classic Plan Deployment Guide](CF_Classic_Plan.md)